WasiqulIslam/NoteBook/README.md

 # Note Book v1.0.0.4

 An efficient encrypted notebook that is convenient to save daily notes and special notes.
-Everytime you need to enter your password/code after running the application unless you save your password/code in the settings.txt file.
+You need to enter your password/code each time after running the application unless you save your password/code in the settings.txt file.

 General usage:
 Just open the notebook, write something and save and close.
 It will save the note for today's date, you don't need to mention the date.